tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Defined structures may have variants based on some knowledge that is available within the environment.
 The selector must be an enumerated type that defines the possible variants the structure defines.
-There must be a case arm for every element of the enumeration declared in the select.
 The body of the variant structure may be given a label for reference.
 The mechanism by which the variant is selected at runtime is not prescribed by the presentation language.